X

 Below are answers to some frequently asked questions on learning German articles.

-In German, there are three ways to say “the”: der, die, and das.
+Yip.
+In German, there are many ways to say “the”: der, die, das, dem, den, des.
+These are called the definite articles (like in English) because they “define” things clearly.
 Each of these German definite articles corresponds to a specific gender in German nouns: der for masculine, die for feminine, and das for neuter.
 Understanding and correctly using these articles is essential for making grammatically correct sentences in German.
+If your course or teacher can’t make this clear to you, look for another one.
+This is THE most important thing to get right in German if your aim is to be taken seriously when speaking it that is.

 Summing Up: Learning German Articles with Der Die Das